 - The choices we offer individuals for limiting the use and disclosure of personal information

 - The types of third parties to which personal information may be disclosed (including when Adobe is required to disclose personal information to lawful requests by public authorities, including to meet national security or law enforcement requirements).
 Please note that when Adobe U.S. uses service providers to process personal information received in reliance on Privacy Shield, it is responsible if that service provider processes the information in violation of the Privacy Shield Principles (unless Adobe U.S. can prove that it’s not responsible for the service provider’s action that violated the Principles).

-Adobe U.S. complies with the Privacy Shield Principles whenever it receives personal information from the EEA and Switzerland in reliance on the Privacy Shield.
+Adobe U.S. complies with the Privacy Shield Principles whenever it receives personal information from the EEA, the United Kingdom, and Switzerland in reliance on the Privacy Shield.